cabauman/awesome-geometric-algebra/README.md

  ### Operations

-- inner product: Inner product acting on multivectors.
+- inner product: $a \cdot b$ Inner product acting on multivectors.
 For basis vectors gives the values as defined by the algebra
-- wedge product: Used for join in ordinary representations and meet in dual representations.
+- wedge product: $a \wedge b$ Used for join in ordinary representations and meet in dual representations.
 Zero for parallel vectors.
 Orthogonal vectors don't simplify and are written with a shorthand notation.
 Orthogonal vectors anti-commute
-- geometric product: The ordinary product.
+- geometric product: $ab$ The ordinary product.
 For vectors can be expanded into a sum of inner and wedge product
-- Square: Ambiguous.
+- Square: $A^2$ Ambiguous.
 Often AA or A~A which sometimes give the same result and sometimes don't
-- Inverse: The inverse of an element is defined such that multiplying it with the element results in 1.
+- Inverse: $A^{-1}$, $AA^{-1}=1$ The inverse of an element is defined such that multiplying it with the element results in 1.
 A left inverse is an inverse such that it results in 1 when multiplied from the left, and similarly for right inverses.
 Not every element has an inverse.
-- Division: A/B, Ambiguous.
+- Division: $A/B$, Ambiguous.
 Can mean left or right multiplication by the inverse of B, which is sometimes but not always the same
-- Commutator: axb=ab-ba Zero if a and b commute under the geometric product.
+- Commutator: $a \times b=ab-ba$ Zero if a and b commute under the geometric product.
 2ab if they anti-commute
-- Grade Selection: Keeps only the grade n parts
+- Grade Selection: $\langle A \rangle_n$ Keeps only the grade n parts
-- Scalar Grade Selection: Same as Grade Selection with n=0.
+- Scalar Grade Selection: $\langle A \rangle$ Same as Grade Selection with n=0.
 Keeps only the scalar part.
-- reverse: Reverses the order of basis vectors in products
+- reverse: $\widetilde{e_1}$, $\widetilde{e_{123}}$, $(a+b)^~$ Reverses the order of basis vectors in products
-- dual: Gives a complementary element.
+- dual: $A\star$ Gives a complementary element.
 For degenerate algebras the dual is zero.
 However we can still get a useful non-metric complement by assuming which is usually just called the dual too.
-- Vee Product: Used for meet in ordinary representations and join in dual representations.
+- Vee Product: $ a\vee b $ Used for meet in ordinary representations and join in dual representations.
 Usually implemented with the wedge product and taking duals

 ### Rotors & Motors